 The Institute works with governments, the private sector and civil society to design data-based solutions.
 We were awarded the best Human Rights NGO in 2018 and the best think tank on social policy by Prospect Magazine in 2019.

 We are a non-profit, independent and non-partisan institution, headquartered in Rio de Janeiro.
 Our operation, however, transcends local, national and regional boundaries.
 The Igarapé Institute has professionals in cities in all regions of Brazil and in Canada, Colombia, the United States and the United Kingdom.
 We have partnerships and projects in over 20 countries.

-The Igarapé Institute seeks to act as a channel, facilitating the integration of Security and Development agendas while at the same time serving as a bridge between both decision makers and social movements, connecting global and local spheres.
+The Igarapé Institute seeks to serve as a channel that facilitates the integration of security, climate and technology agendas and, at the same time, acts as a bridge of dialogue between decision makers and civil society, and between the global and local spheres.

 The word Igarapé, in Tupi, means “way of the canoe”.
 Igarapés are small rivers or channels, very common in the Amazon, essential for communication between peoples and responsible for connecting large rivers.